Why stem cell therapy did not or will not work for your knee pain – an update

 Inflammation is a state of emergency reacting to destructive joint motion

 As with all “States of Emergency,” the inflammation authorities take over communication, the highways and shut down secondary vital services.
 These are necessary actions inflammation must take to stop destructive joint motion and to reroute energy into healing (inflammation).
 The longer the state of emergency, (the inflammation) exists, the longer the knee swims in a toxic soup of oxidants and toxic chemicals.

 What happens to the knee if it tries to continuously maintain a state of emergency and sits long-term in a toxic soup of oxidants and chemicals?

 - First, the swelling creates pressure, stiffness, and pain in the joint.
 This is necessary to immobilize the knee to stop the destructive forces.

-- The knee ligaments are inadvertently bathed in corrosive chemicals, they get less nutrients.
-With the swelling holding the knee together the ligaments are left unprotected and under fed, innocent casualties of inflammation war.
+- The knee ligaments are inadvertently bathed in corrosive chemicals, they get fewer nutrients.
+With the swelling holding the knee together the ligaments are left unprotected and underfed, innocent casualties of inflammation war.

 - The knee’s nerves fall to the same fate unprotected and underfed, innocent casualties of inflammation war, when you feel knee pain, this is your nerves crying out.